wazuh/wazuh-documentation/source/deploying-with-ansible/roles/wazuh-opendistro-kibana.rst

   $ ansible-playbook wazuh-kibana.yml -e@vars-production.yml

-The example above will install Kibana and configure to use ``10.1.1.10`` as Elasticsearch node.
+The example above will install Opendistro Kibana and configure to use ``10.1.1.10`` as Elasticsearch node.

 Please review the :ref:`references <wazuh_ansible_reference_opendistro_kibana>` section to see all variables available for this role.